Kienzle, Dr Benjamin

 - Relations between Europe & Iran and between Europe & India

-Dr Kienzle is a Lecturer in Defence Studies and an Associate Researcher at the Centre for Science & Security Studies (CSSS) at King’s College London.
+Dr Kienzle is a Senior Lecturer in Defence Studies and an Associate Researcher at the Centre for Science & Security Studies (CSSS) at King’s College London.
 He is also a member of the Observatory of European Foreign Policy, an international research group based in Barcelona.
 His current research focuses on multilateral security cooperation, in particular in Europe.
 Dr Kienzle has published articles in this area in a number of international peer-reviewed journals such as International Affairs, Cooperation and Conflict, Mediterranean Politics and the Journal of World Trade.
 He is also a contributor to a number of handbooks and edited volumes in both English and Spanish about European security policies.

 Previously, he was the Marie Curie Fellow at CSSS, where he implemented his EU-NONPROLIF project, a two-year, research-only fellowship project funded by the 7th Framework Programme of the European Commission.
 The project analyzed the increasing interaction between the European Union and international non-proliferation institutions in the field of nuclear and chemical weapons.
 Before joining King’s College, Dr Kienzle was a postdoctoral researcher at the Institut Barcelona d’Estudis Internacionals, where he coordinated the DYNAMUS project financed by the Spanish Ministry of Science and Innovation.
 The project examined the dynamics of the multilateral system, in particular the interaction between the European Union and global institutions.